PROJECT ENQUIRY

 Renovations, Extensions & Interior Design in Melbourne - Lilac Constructions

-Lilac Constructions delivers home renovations, kitchen renovations, bathroom renovations, and home extensions across Canterbury under fixed-price contracts managed personally by licensed builder Zac Porter, BPC DB-U 100-151.
-Canterbury's Victorian, Federation, and inter-war homes each present distinct structural characteristics and heritage considerations under the Boroondara Planning Scheme.
-Every project begins with an honest assessment of what your specific property requires before any scope or cost conversation begins.
+Lilac Constructions delivers home renovations, kitchen renovations, bathroom renovations and home extensions in Canterbury, all under fixed-price contracts managed personally by licensed builder Zac Porter, BPC DB-U 100-151.
+Canterbury's Victorian and Edwardian mansions, Federation homes and interwar houses each present their own structural conditions and heritage controls under the Boroondara Planning Scheme.
+Every project begins with a site visit and an honest assessment of your property before any scope or price is discussed.

 EXPLORE OUR SERVICES